guitarist Michael Beaumont has been performing extensively as soloist, with

 Pollard Hotel in Red Lodge, Montana from 2009 until 2013.

-A teacher of classical guitar for over 30 years.
+As an educator in guitar for over 30 years, he has been a member of the faculty in many universities & music schools including Memphis State University, Shelby State Community College & Central Wyoming College.
 Some of Mr. Beaumont's students have gone on to careers in guitar as well as becoming heads of guitar programs in major universities.

 Of his five recordings, Soundboard magazine called him “tastefully